leoborn/RMG/README.md

 ### Structure ###

 I didn't change any significant parts yet, so it's quite unstructured at the moment.
-You'll find MIDI files for the piano in /MIDI/Klavier, the output .txt and serialized files in /Output, and the source code in /src.
+You'll find MIDI files for the piano in /MIDI/Klavier, some sample output .txt and serialized files in sample_output/, and the source code in /src.
 There are furthermore some fragments of earlier experiments and documents regarding findings of and statistics on the project that are dispersed in /Algo and /Dokumente.

 * Algo
 * Dokumente
 * MIDI
-* Output
+* sample_output
 * src

 ### How to use it ###